sybrew/the-seo-framework/readme.txt

 **Detailed log:**

 * **Added:**
-	* Open Graph and Twitter custom title and description fields have been added to the in-post Social tab.
+	* For Open Graph and Twitter, custom title and description fields have been added to the in-post Social tab.
+		* The social titles, when filled in, will exclude additions (like the site name) automatically.
+		* Twitter, by default, uses what Open Graph uses.
+		* Open Graph, by default, uses the fallback social meta.
 	* Focus extension support, including:
 		* New hidden fields have been added for titles and descriptions which inherit the expected output.
 	* WPML translation editor support.
 Thanks [Vuk](https://github.com/vukvukovich)!